puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-configuration-manager.md

     - **Error**: An error occurred installing the application on the indicated PCs.
 Further information about the error is also displayed.

-    - **Requirements Not Met**: No installation attempt was made on the indicated devices because they did not meet the requirements you configured (in this example, because they do not run on Windows 10).
+    - **Requirements Not Met**: No installation attempt was made on the indicated devices because they did not meet the requirements you configured (in this example, because they do not run on Windows 10.)

     - **Unknown**: Configuration Manager was unable to report the status of the deployment.
 Check back again later.

     >[!TIP]
     >There are several ways you can monitor application deployments.
-For more information, see [Monitor applications](https://docs.microsoft.com/sccm/apps/deploy-use/monitor-applications-from-the-console).
+For more information, see [Monitor applications from the System Center Configuration Manager console](https://docs.microsoft.com/sccm/apps/deploy-use/monitor-applications-from-the-console).

 ## End-user experience

-Users who have PCs that are managed by Configuration Manager and running Windows 10 of the specified processor architecture see a message telling them that they must install the Microsoft Edge Dev application.
-Once they accept the installation, the application gets installed.
+Users who have PCs that are managed by Configuration Manager and are running Windows 10 of the specified processor architecture, will see a message telling them that they must install the Microsoft Edge Dev application.
+When they accept this installation option, the application is installed.

 ## See also